shaneod24/Practice/Images/README.md

-Thisn folder is for images
+This folder is for images